arduino/library-registry/FAQ.md

 https://github.com/arduino/arduino-lint-action

+### How is the library list generated?

+From a list of public Git repos, a job (a small program that runs regularly) fetches every tag, checks compliance with [the requirements](#requirements), and pushes the updated [list](http://downloads.arduino.cc/libraries/library_index.json) onto the Arduino download server.
+Only valid libraries and their tags are published.

+**The job runs every hour.
+If a new library has been released, you can expect it to be listed within the hour, but it might take longer**.

 ### How can I add my library to Library Manager?

-- Your library repository must be hosted on a major Git-hosting website like GitHub, BitBucket or GitLab (other hosting sites may be considered on request).
-- Ensure your library is compliant with [1.5 format](https://arduino.github.io/arduino-cli/latest/library-specification/) (1.5 format folder layout is not required)
-- Your library must not have the same library.properties `name` value (regardless of case) as another library previously added to the Library Manager index.
-- [Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) it and push the tag (or create a release if you web hosting offers a way to do it, for example with [GitHub "releases"](https://help.github.com/articles/creating-releases/))
-- Follow the submission instructions [here](README.md#adding-a-library-to-library-manager).
+Follow the submission instructions [here](README.md#adding-a-library-to-library-manager).

-Shortly after the pull request is merged by the automated system, your library will be available for installation via Library Manager.

 ### How can I publish a new release once my library is in the list?

+1. Make sure the library is compliant with [all requirements](#update-requirements).
-Ensure you've changed version in your `library.properties`.
-Then tag your library once more and push the new tag (or create a release if your web hosting offers a way to do it, for example with GitHub "releases").
+1. Update the `version` in your `library.properties`.
+1. Tag your library once more and push the new tag (or create a release if your web hosting offers a way to do it, for example with GitHub "releases").

 Our indexer checks for new releases every hour and will eventually fetch and publish your new release.

+### What are the requirements for publishing new releases of libraries already in the Library Manager index?

+<a id="update-requirements"></a>

+- [ ] The library must be compliant with all the same [requirements that apply to submissions](#submission-requirements).
+- [ ] The `name` property in library.properties must not have changed from the value it had when the library was submitted.
+If you must change the library name, see [this](#how-can-i-change-my-librarys-name).
+- [ ] The `version` property in library.properties must not be the same as it was in a tag previously added to the Library Manager index.

 ### Sorry, I did something wrong!
 How can I change or unpublish an already published library?